You think you know where you’re going but you’re not going anywhere.

 This reality parasite is an algorithm.
 It’s a cancer of screens.
 It’s greed and complacency.
 But also the delusion of the artistic and intellectual class that we’re still living in the world of the 20th century and all its rules and hopes and possibilities when we’re already dead.
 We just don’t know it yet.

-We are time travelers from the dead world of the future waiting for the apocalypse to catch up to the present.
+When here we are time travelers from the dead world of the future waiting for the apocalypse to catch up to the present.

 Truths turned into truisms.
 The realism of the early twentieth century evolved into the fakery of the post-modern and its obnoxiously audacious claims, tantalizing at first but ultimately inane and nihilistic, that led the way directly to the post-truth age and its rampant authoritarianism and casual double speak.
 Lyotard is responsible for the end of America.